 - YouTube (thumbnail): 1280 x 720

 Once you make a button, you might want others to be able to grab your button and put it on their own site, in which case you’ll need a grab box along with your button.
 A grab box allows a visitor to copy the code in the grab box and paste it into their own site and your button shows automagically.

 In order to do this you need to:

-- Create an image 125px by 125px (which will be the button itself).
+- Create an image, 125px by 125px in this case (which will be the button itself).